 ShayShay is one of East London’s premier drag performers.
-Naturally their talent and politics have taken them from the stage to organizing their own series of nights centered around a non-competitive place for performers to try new work or get in front of an audience for the first time.
-ShayShay actively prioritizes those marginalized within the already marginalized LGBTQIA+ community, often presenting full line-ups of non-binary, female or POC performers to celebrate the strengths and talents of those who don’t get the platform as much as they should.
+Naturally their talent and politics have taken them from the stage to organising their own series of nights centred around a non-competitive place for performers to try new work or get in front of an audience for the first time.
+ShayShay actively prioritises those marginalised within the already marginalised LGBTQIA+ community, often presenting full line-ups of non-binary, female or POC performers to celebrate the strengths and talents of those who don’t get the platform as much as they should.

 In terms of the show, it should be a safe haven from the crazy world, where everyone feels safe and surrounded by their community.
 But I’m also sure to engage with the troubles of our world, and attempt to shed some knowledge.
 Folks should leave feeling empowered, with tools to call out injustice and help dismantle systems of oppression that all minorities face.
 I strive to create collective positive energy that, even after the show is over, resonates through those who attended.”